Scrumdiddlyumptious! Celebrating the Brilliant Roald Dahl

 Roald Dahl Day

 ..... takes place every year on 13 September, the author's birthday.
-Special events are always planned and this year - 2016 - being the centenary of the author's birth super super BIRTHDAY celebrations are planned!
+Special events are always planned!
+Not just at the Museum but also on their most excellent website.

 The Museum runs 'special days' which celebrate various Dahl characters.
 But some of them are a bit weird...as you'd expect!

 Take, for instance ...Veruca Salt Saturday ...
 July 19th!
 On this day the Museum celebrates 'the biggest brat of Buckinghamshire.'
 There is a chance to 'meet the Salt family, make craft from recycled materials and join in with our Rubbish Orchestra!'